oracle/graal/docs/security/security-guide.md

 Developers that implement security controls for their applications (such as access control) in code that is being run by GraalVM can rely on the correct execution of instructions.
 Incorrect execution of security-critical code running on top of GraalVM that allows to bypass such a security control is regarded a security vulnerability.

+GraalVM does not support execution of untrusted code.
+If untrusted and potentially malicious code is to be executed, we recommend GraalVM customers who have an immediate requirement to execute untrusted and potentially adversarial code, adopt the appropriate external isolation primitives to ensure the confidentiality and integrity of their application data.

 Debug features should only be used in a trusted environment as they provide privileged access to an application, allowing to inspect and change its state and behavior.
 They may further open network sockets to allow debug clients to connect.